Everything You Need to Know About Remodeling Recessed Lighting

 Installation requirements for and the recessed lighting fixtures themselves are different for a remodel than new construction, depending on access to the area above the ceiling.

 Generally speaking, it’s more common to have access to that space while a house is being constructed than for a house that’s already built.
-But for remodeling projects that do have that access, recessed lights for either new construction or remodels should work.
+But for remodeling projects that do have that access to the ceiling, recessed lights can be installed.

-There are two main parts to a recessed light—housing and trim—with multiple options for each.
-The two parts can be purchased together in a kit or they can be purchased separately.
+There are two main parts to a recessed light — the housing and trim — with multiple options for each.
+The two parts can be purchased together in a kit, or they can be purchased separately.

 Housing: The housing is the portion set into the ceiling and, depending on the type of fixture, can be visible or fairly hidden, and plain or decorative.
 It’s the part that is actually mounted to the ceiling and houses the bulb socket.